mariamelzoghby/mariamelzoghby/README.md

 My name is Mariam Elzoghby!

-I'm currently pursuing a Master of Science in Applied Quantitative Economic Analysis and Policy at Pace University.
+I'm pursuing a Master of Science in Applied Quantitative Economic Analysis and Policy at Pace University.

 - 🔭 I’m currently working on a study investigating the effect of graduation year on earnings and primary job promotion